ezerinz/dotfiles/README.md

 ## Note
 - If you want hyprland config, you only need ags dan hypr folder.
-- Something may not work for you, I used this configuration in my used Thinkpad x270 and didn't think about dual monitor.
+- Something may not work for you, I use this configuration in my used Thinkpad x270 and didn't think about dual monitor.

 ### Dependencies
 - hyprland (ofc)